redFrik/udk18-Discrete_Structures/udk171207/README.md

 * also try setting `Min Vertex Distance` to something high like 8 and observe what happens

-so trails bascially follow any object but are erased after a fixed time. now move the game object around automatically with a script...
+so trails basically follow any object but are erased after a fixed time. now move the game object around automatically with a script...

 * create a new script by selecting Assets / Create / C# Script
 * give the script the name 'Trails' by typing under the white icon